-Social distancing can mean kids aren't getting as much physical exercise as they used to, but getting the kids outside to play or a walk is easier said than done for parents who are juggling working from home and other responsibilities.
-Add in the public health restrictions that may be in place where you live (something I know well as a parent currently living in Italy during the nationwide lockdown), and you've got a potent recipe for cabin fever.
+Social distancing can mean kids aren’t getting as much physical exercise as they used to, but getting the kids outside to play or a walk is easier said than done for parents who are juggling working from home and other responsibilities.
+Add in the public health restrictions that may be in place where you live (something I know well as a parent currently living in Italy during the nationwide lockdown), and you’ve got a potent recipe for cabin fever and boredom.

 For those times when your kids are climbing the walls, here are 20 ways to turn stressful moments into lightness and fun.
 A few tips: